Physics has been added to My Courses

 9 |

-For the full A-level, topics 1- 9 are assessed in three written exam papers each lasting 2.0 hours each.
-Students will complete a range of practical activities and the knowledge and understanding of these, will be assessed within the written exams.
+For the full A level the 9 topics studied are assessed in three written exam papers each lasting 2 hours.
+Students will complete a range of practical activities and the knowledge and understanding of these will be assessed within the written exams.

 Practical skills endorsement

-Alongside the exam grade student certificates will also show if they have earned a practical skill endorsement.
-This is a pass/fail mark generated from a folio of practical work.
+Alongside the exam grade student certificates will also show if they have earned a Practical Endorsement.
+This is a pass/fail mark generated from a portfolio of practical work.

 The course is tutored by well-qualified staff.
 The approach is active and practical wherever possible.
 There is a mix of individual and group work.